Skip to main content

 No perceived hearing loss symptoms.

-Illustration of ear with und wave
+Stylized illustration of an ear with a sound wave icon.

 Mild hearing loss (26-40 dB)